dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

 ## Pub-Sub Sample using the Java-SDK

-This sample uses the HTTP Springboot integration provided in Dapr Java SDK for subscribing, and GRPC client for publishing.
+This sample uses the HTTP Springboot integration provided in Dapr Java SDK for subscribing, and gRPC client for publishing.
 This example uses Redis Streams (enabled in Redis versions => 5).
 ## Pre-requisites

 * [Dapr and Dapr Cli](https://docs.dapr.io/getting-started/install-dapr/).